Information Security Policy and Guidelines

 The ISP V4.01 (PDF) provides the foundation for the information security governance program, which includes standards, procedures, training and awareness material, all of which are used to protect government information and information systems.
 All employees need to be aware of their responsibilities to safeguard government information.
 The Information Security Policy supports security requirements in the Freedom of Information and Protection of Privacy Act and the Information Management Act.

 Supplemental to the B.C. government Core Policy and Procedures Manual and the Appropriate Use Policy, this policy provides the framework for government organizations to establish local policies and procedures necessary for the protection of information and technology assets for the Province of British Columbia.
+Crown corporations, public bodies and funded agencies are expected to follow the spirit and intent of policy requirements.

 The Office of the Chief Information Officer is responsible for developing, communicating, and implementing the Information Security Policy across government, however, each ministry determines how to apply the policy to their business operations.
 This policy is available to all ministries and remains in use across government today.
 The policy has also been shared with select vendors who work with the Province to identify new security requirements as needed.